google/merror/README.md

 The behavior of an error domain can be customized by calling its methods.
 Since error domains are immutable, these methods return a modified copy of the original domain.
 The process of creating a new domain based on an existing domain is called 'patching'.

 ```
-constexpr MERROR_DOMAIN(gerror::Default)
+constexpr MERROR_DOMAIN(merror::Default)
     .DefaultErrorCode(absl::StatusCode::kUnkown)
     .CerrLog();
 ```

 We've just declared an error domain by patching `merror::Default`.
 The patch says to send all errors to `std::cerr` and to use `kUnkown` as the error code if no other error code is provided (the default behavior of `merror::Domain` in this case is to issue a compile error).

 It's often convenient to define one error domain for a cc file and then use a slightly different domain in one of the functions or even one of the code blocks.
 This can be achieved by using the second form of `MERROR_DOMAIN()`.
-While `MERROR_DOMAIN(domain)` uses `domain` as the base, `GERROR_DOMAIN()` without arguments uses the current error domain -- the MErrorDomain object from the closest parent scope.
+While `MERROR_DOMAIN(domain)` uses `domain` as the base, `MERROR_DOMAIN()` without arguments uses the current error domain -- the MErrorDomain object from the closest parent scope.

 ```
-constexpr MERROR_DOMAIN(gerror::Default)
+constexpr MERROR_DOMAIN(merror::Default)
     .DefaultErrorCode(absl::StatusCode::kUnkown)
     .CerrLog();